This post was originally written in 2016, but has been updated in 2019 to provide the latest info about things to do in Chefhcaouen, Morocco

 If you’re looking for hostels, Chefchaouen has a few decent options in the centre.
 Casa Blue Star is located in the Old Town district and has spacious rooms with a private bathroom, which is pretty rare in hostel accommodation!

-Where to Eat in Chefchaouen, Morocco
+Where To Eat In Chefchaouen, Morocco

 Bab Ssour: Serving meat, vegetarian, and vegan options, Bab Ssour is a great spot for a quick and tasty bite to eat, with lots of Moroccan salads to choose from.
 It’s a little hard to find, located in the medina on the way to the main square and down some steps, but certainly worth the effort!

-Sofia: Even harder to find (ask the locals!), is Sofia.
+Sofia: Even harder to find (ask the locals!) is Sofia.
 It’s up a level from the main street and has no sign outside, making it the perfect hidden gem.
 They serve meat and vegetarian food with excellent flavour.
 Try the Babaganush!

 1. Beautiful, reminds me of Guanajuato in Mexico because of it’s vibrancy – except that the colors totally different.